 Hazardous Product: Substances released in quantities that may harm persons, property or the environment.

-Heli-base: Location within the general incident area for General Plan: A long-range plan to manage an incident. parking, fueling, maintaining, and loading helicopters.
+Heli-base: Location within the general incident area for parking, fueling, maintaining, and loading helicopters.

 Heli-spot: Location where helicopters can take off/land.
 Some may be used for temporary loading.